rdehaan/KRR-course-2020/hw2/assignment.md

 *Hints:*
 - Begin with the example of a PDFN default theory `(W,D)` that is mentioned above.
 Figure out what its extensions are.
 Encode this PDFN default theory into an answer set program `P`, in such a way that the answer sets of `P` are in direct correspondence to the extensions of `(W,D)`.
 Then generalize your approach to arbitrary PDFN default theories.
+- For this assignment, think of answer set programming as a problem solving paradigm (rather than a paradigm for non-monotonic reasoning).

 ---